 No inspection of this nature took place.

-The uncontested evidence of the Respondent is that the Applicant imported from Ethiopia a quantity of meat products without meeting the prescribed requirements.
+The undisputed evidence of the Respondent (and admitted by the Applicant) is that the Applicant imported a small quantity of smoked chicken for personal consumption from France without meeting the above-prescribed requirements.